Briefing: After Paris – what's next for the LDCs?

 The Paris Agreement was hailed as a milestone in international efforts to tackle climate change.
 The 29 Articles of the agreement and the accompanying documents addressed many long-standing demands of the LDC Group.

 However, it is clear that much work is still needed – both internationally and at the national level – in order for it to be successfully implemented.

-IIED's event will be an opportunity to hear the views of two senior climate change negotiations specialists: Dr. Achala Abeysinghe and Dr Saleemul Huq.
+IIED's event was an opportunity to hear the views of two senior climate change negotiations specialists: Dr. Achala Abeysinghe and Dr Saleemul Huq.
 Both were at the Paris talks and have detailed expertise on issues such as climate finance, loss and adaptation and international climate politics.

-The meeting will be an informal gathering for senior-level climate and development specialists.
-IIED's director, Dr. Andrew Norton, will chair the discussions.
-The format will be a "Davos-style" interactive dialogue, followed by an opportunity for discussion with the audience.
+The meeting was an informal gathering for senior-level climate and development specialists.
+IIED's director, Dr. Andrew Norton, chaired the discussions.

 - What are the key issues for the LDCs?

 - What are the challenges and opportunities for LDCs in the negotiations arena over the next year?

 - What should we watch out for at COP22 in Marrakech?